 Wednesday, the Stanislaus Council of Governments policy board – which comprises all five county supervisors, three Modesto City Council members and one representative from each of the other eight city councils in Stanislaus County – will vote on the list to be submitted to the California Transportation Commission.
 The local recommendations must meet the state requirements or the state commission could send the money elsewhere.
 That would be the worst outcome.
 It’s important that local leaders stand together and make the right choices.

 Five proposals were submitted to StanCOG, the regional transportation planning agency, totaling more than $34 million.
 Obviously, there is not enough to cover all the wants.

 Highway 132 is a popular commuter route.
 In the recent vision presented by the Modesto Chamber of Commerce to improve the local economy, Highway 132 was listed as a high priority.
 The state started purchasing right of way for this project in the late 1950s.
-The city of Modesto is asking for $13.7 million for this project.• The second high-priority project is widening McHenry Avenue between Ladd Road and the Stanislaus River.
+The city of Modesto is asking for $13.7 million for this project.

 This is not just the route to get from Modesto to Escalon; it’s one of the few routes across the Stanislaus River.
 As we’ve noted before, when the primary route on Highway 99 between Salida and Ripon is unavailable for some reason, then McHenry becomes the next best option for thousands of motorists and trucks.

 The 54-year-old bridge is being replaced with a wider span.
 That $29 million project is already funded for construction starting in 2015.
 San Joaquin County has taken the lead on it.

 Stanislaus County wants $13 million to widen McHenry south of the bridge to the Ladd Road/Patterson Road intersection.
 We see this as a critical transportation link for people and business on both sides of the river.
 It surely qualifies as a regional transportation need.